| Title: | A Framework for Building HTTP API |

 code, indicating, that the data on the requesting device is up-to-date.

-Note that if both headers are provided, the If-None-Match
+Note that if both headers are provided, the If-None-Match header takes

 precedence.